 Australian Army Learn from Shaggy Ridge?

-My belief is that any organisation needs to both
+My belief is that any organization needs to both

 understand and learn from it's history.
 In the Army's case it is

 paramount.
 Though less familiar to most than the earlier Kokoda campaign,